Convolutional Neural Networks as 2-D systems: Fully Convolutional Neural Networks and 2-D systems

 \begin{problem} For a given convolutional Network $\CNN_\theta$ with fixed parameter $\theta$, find an upper bound on the Lipschitz constant, i.e., find a value $\gamma \in \bbR$ such that

 \end{problem}

-We emphasize that Problem \ref{problem2} aims at establishing an upper bound on the Lipschitz constant which applies for all 2-D signals from $\ell_2^{c_0}(\bbZ\times \bbZ)$.
+We emphasize that Problem \ref{problem2} aims at establishing an upper bound on the Lipschitz constant which applies for all 2-D signals from $\ell_2^{c_0}(\bbN\times \bbN)$.
 Particularly, $\gamma$ from Problem \ref{problem2} bounds the Lipschitz constant of the considered CNN for input images of \emph{any} size.
 This is a problem, which is only partly solved in the current literature.
 For a fixed input size, a CNN can be transformed into a fully connected Neural Network \cite{goodfellow2016deep} and methods for estimating the Lipschitz constant of fully connected Neural Networks exist (see \cite{fazlyab2019efficient}, \cite{fazlyab2020safety}, \cite{pauli2021training}).
 However, the representation of a CNN as a fully connected Neural Network is very inefficient for large input signals (it corresponds to representing a dynamical system by a highly sparse and repetitive Toeplitz matrix) and, therefore, the existing tools for computing the Lipschitz constant might become computationally intractable, while the new approach proposed in this paper does not.
 This inefficiency of Toeplitz matrix approaches is also reported in classical control theory where state space approaches have emerged as superior.
-The drawbacks of Toeplitz matrix/FIR representations of dynamical systems can be found, for example, in the literature on the Youla parametrization \cite{scherer1999mixed,scherer2007multi} (or system level parametrization).
+The drawbacks of Toeplitz matrix/FIR representations of dynamical systems have been observed, for example, for Youla parameters which are often approximated as FIR filters \cite{scherer1999mixed,scherer2007multi} (the same is true for the system level parametrization).
 Furthermore, one clear advantage of CNNs, which is also often highlighted in the literature (see \cite{richter2021input}), is that they can process images of arbitrary size.
 This ability is clearly not reflected by studying the Toeplitz matrix as in the existing tools for Lipschitz constant estimation of CNNs.
 Unlike prior work on the subject, we handle input images of arbitrary size by tailoring our framework to convolutional mappings, establishing the fact that a convolutional layer such as \eqref{eq:convLayer} has a compact 2-D state space realization.